moleculerjs/database/docs/README.md

 ```

 ### `virtual`: \<boolean\> _(Default: `false`)_
-The virtual field returns value which is not exist in the database.
-It's mandatory to define the `get` method which returns the value of the field.
+The virtual field returns a value that does not exist in the database.
+It's mandatory to define the `get` method that returns the value of the field.

 **Example**
 ```js